pixbi/style-guidelines/javascript.md

 * *NEVER use `arguments`*.
 Engines can't optimize it, nor can you easily reason about a function using it.
 You should really be using an array instead of variadic parameters.
-* *Avoid `try...catch`* JavaScript already gives sparse and useless error messages.
+* *Avoid `try...catch`*.
+JavaScript already gives sparse and useless error messages.
 Don't make your life harder by allowing your code to arbitrarily hide them.
 Plus, JavaScript engines can't optimize any code in the `try...catch` block.
 If you must use it (e.g. `JSON.parse`), isolate it in its own function.
 * *Do not nest anything*.
 This includes `setTimeout`, callbacks, and functions.
   Having one level of nesting is acceptable but more than that is a sign of something wrong.